knative/community/working-groups/WORKING-GROUPS.md

 [knative-dev@](https://groups.google.com/forum/#!forum/knative-dev) Google
 group.

+Some working groups (mostly those with a plug-in or extension model) end up responsible for a set of GitHub repos, one for each extension.
+This allows for easier dependency management; in these cases, one or more repo prefix names will be recorded as canonical "extension names" to allow WGs to be responsible for their own namespace without needing to get TOC approval for each repo name.

 Additionally, all working groups should hold regular meetings, which should be added to the
 [shared knative calendar](https://calendar.google.com/calendar/embed?src=google.com_18un4fuh6rokqf8hmfftm5oqq4%40group.calendar.google.com)